 To gain valid survey results, a minimum of 15 students shall complete the survey for their teacher; student data cannot be disaggregated for groups smaller than 15 for confidentiality purposes to protect the anonymity of respondents.
-Survey responses will be anonymous with no option to enter comments.

 Survey Results

 Survey results will be viewable within the GaDOE TLE Electronic Platform and shall be utilized as documentation to support TAPS Summative Performance Evaluation ratings.
 A summary of results for each question will be provided to individual teachers as noted in Figure 6.
 The survey results summary will include: